thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

        veela will have a male child.
 The child will *always* inherit either in a purely human fashion or *solely* from the father.
 This is equally true of half-veela.
 A veela's child does not get its inheritance per-trait as is normal.
+     - The veela are harshly punished, but the transformation is also a warning, both for them, and for all able to use magic.
+That this punishment actually *be* a warning, the angels acting to punish the veela also ensured that the reasons (creation of humaniform animals) for the especial harshness of this punishment where revealed to every nephilim community.
+       At one point this was common knowledge, but the nephilim are remarkably good at ignoring things they do not want to know.
+See [Appendix G] on Original Sin.
    * giants - the physical changes wrought on them by sin have become "mundane" and are now governed by Mendelian inheritance.
-Church [records]({{< ref "backstory/Giants" >}}) show that the giants come from the creators of the house elves.
+Church [records][Giants] show that the giants come from the creators of the house elves.
 Behold in them what man would be if left without his mind, the only hope they have is that their intellects are so clouded that it is nearly impossible for them to actually commit a mortal sin.
 Should any be willing to be missionary to the giants, the grace of baptism would be nearly unopposed, because these beings have so little ability to freely choose to do anything, and even less ability to understand something is gravely wrong.

 [^210916-1]: Like in _[Maskirovat][knffnm]_.

+[Flood]: <{{< relref "../backstory/The_Flood" >}}>

+[goblin wars]: <{{< relref "../backstory/The_Dwarfs" >}}>

+[Giants]: <{{< ref "../backstory/Giants" >}}>

+[Molly]: <{{< relref "Molly" >}}>

 [Hermione]: <{{< relref "Hermione_Jean" >}}>